 Submission of a manuscript implies that the work described has not been published before (except in the form of an abstract or as part of a published lecture, or thesis), it is not under consideration for publication elsewhere and its publication has been approved by all co-authors (if any).
 The corresponding author signs for and accepts responsibility for releasing this material on behalf of all co-authors.
 Transfer of copyright to publishers (ISOP) becomes effective if and when the article is accepted for publication.
 After submission of the Copyright Agreement signed by the corresponding author, changes of authorship or in the order of the authors listed will be accepted by FOP provided that a letter signed by all authors confirming the order of the authors will be submitted to the journal.
 No material published in this journal may be reproduced photographically or stored on microfilm, in electronic databases, video disks, etc., without first obtaining written permission from the publishers.

 Fees and Charges

 No fees and charges for none Iranian authors.
-Iranian authors are charged a RLS 500,000 handling fee and RLS 1,500,000 for publication charge.
-Paying the handling fee is not a guarantee that the manuscript will be accepted for publication.
+Iranian authors are charged a RLS 2,500,000 for publication charge.
 There are no page charges or extra charges for color photographs.